Unicode Support: Using Non-English Characters in Filenames and Comments

 Library.
 In this case, code pages from extra fields will be used instead.
 Note,

-that these settings will be used while compression in the same archive, unless changed.
+that these settings will be used during compression in the same archive (unless

 - When you close an archive, the string store settings are reset to its default values